[White Shadows Camp | Lacus 2nd, 2521 | Midday]

 Her warm brown eyes shifted from the small gathering of frightened teenagers and lingered on the cause of their predicament.
 The patient in question was a scruffy young man in his late twenties or early thirties.
 Two healers brought him in shortly after she arrived that morning, and from the moment he became aware enough to do so, he’d given the healers trouble.
 Jo had watched as he painstakingly moved his sleeping mat the farthest he could carry it with bandaged hands, and settled near the remnants of an ancient building.
 She definitely heard his angry response when one of the apprentices tried to ask him not to stray that far from the examination tents.
 While he showed no signs of remorse when the girl all but ran from him with tears in her eyes, he seemed calmer once left to his own devices.
 At the moment, he sat under the shadows; cast by one of the decrepit walls of the ruin, eyes closed, steam clouds fogged his vision as he steadily controlled his breaths; likely an attempt to fight away the pain.
 A small twist in his expression gave away the fact it was a losing battle.

 Jo’s gaze traveled back to the frightened apprentices and she hummed slightly under her breath.
 She only came to the healers for medical supplies.
-There was no need to get involved in this, but . . .
-Jo couldn’t help but feel sympathy for those kids.
-With the camp filled with sick and injured, the healers were too occupied with more urgent cases.
+There was no need to get involved in this, but Jo couldn’t help but feel sympathy for those kids.
+With the camp full of sick and injured, the healers were too preoccupied with more urgent cases.
 They didn’t have time to rescue apprentices from rude patients.
 She hadn’t been easy to handle herself and she’d been taken care of.
 In a way, she almost felt like she owed the White Shadows something.

 With her mind made up, Jo approached the group of apprentices, unnoticed until one of the younger girls spotted her and startled.
 Their conversation gradually died out as, one by one, they began to focus on her.
 She reached for the bowl of stew and gave their misbehaved patient a short glance.
 Once it dawned on the apprentices what her intentions were, she had no trouble taking the bowl off their hands, and the group dispersed, free to offer assistance to more cooperative patients for the time being.